theonetruenerd/VenusLibraryDocumentation/docs/source/HSLDeckVisualize.rst

   :return: None
   :rtype: N/A

-.. py:function:: UpdateUsedLabware(device dev, array labware, array action, variable description)
+.. ven:function:: UpdateUsedLabware(device dev, array labware, array action, variable description)

   This function updates the list of used labware and updates the view accordingly.
 The labware and action arrays must be the same size.